-Stain Proof grouts
+Stain Proof grouts like epoxy and urethane

 But these grouts are the best performing grouts when it comes to absorbency.
 They’re not cementitious so they don’t fade over time, they don’t need to be sealed, they are color consistent, and non-porous.

 Also, keep in mind these grouts are not dirt-proof or cleaning-proof.
-But when cleaned the whites turn back to white and not some sort of dingy form of white.
+But when cleaned, the whites turn back to white and not some sort of dingy form of white.

 Probably the toughest of any kind of the grout, stain proof or otherwise.
 Epoxies are extremely hard and durable.
 The are used in commercial kitchens and can be exposed to the harshest environments.
 They never need to be sealed.
 Typically work for grout joints 1/16th-1/2 inch.

-These are the most difficult to install and the most difficult to clean after the installation if something was missed or not washed thoroughly.
-Epoxies must be mixed in full batches and spread all at once.
+Other charactertistics of epoxy grout is that it must be mixed in full batches and spread all at once.
 If you don’t move quickly enough you will waste some of the expensive product or maybe spread too big of an area and not be able to get it all cleaned before it sets up.

-They also can yellow in UV light (sunlight).
+Additionally, they also can yellow in UV light (sunlight).
 My personal experience is that they are the most difficult kind of grout to get “full in the joint”.
 They typically want to wash down too far and create too deep of a grout joint.